dijasila/GPAW/doc/tutorials/pbe0/pbe0.rst

 .. literalinclude:: si_pbe.py

-We do a calculation for a lattice constant og 5.43 Å and a k-point sampling of 8*8*8 points::
+We do a calculation for a lattice constant of 5.43 Å and a k-point sampling of 8*8*8 points::

     si = groundstate(5.43, 8)